About Chinese Medical Database

 - It serves as an all-in-one set of textbooks allowing systematic study of basic theories, acupuncture, and medicinal therapy.

-- It is compiled entirely from primary Chinese-language sources.
+- It is compiled almost entirely from primary Chinese-language sources.

 - Entry terms are given in Chinese simplified and tradition, with accented Pīnyīn for the benefit of translators and bilingual students.